fazli96/CZ4010-Assignment/README.md

 # CZ4010-Assignment
-Linear Cryptanalysis on SPN cipher
+Linear Cryptanalysis on SPN Cipher

-By Swa Ju Xiang and Mohamed Fazli
+By: Swa Ju Xiang and Mohamed Fazli

 # Objective